 ETL is an essential component of data warehousing and analytics, but not all ETL software tools are created equal.
 The best ETL tool may vary depending on your situation and use cases.
-In this article, we’ll discuss 7 of the best ETL software tools for 2020 and beyond.
+Here are 7 of the best ETL software tools for 2020 and beyond:

 Top 7 ETL Tools Comparison

 AWS Glue is a fully managed ETL service from Amazon Web Services that is intended for big data and analytic workloads.
 As a fully managed, end-to-end ETL offering, AWS Glue is intended to take the pain out of ETL workloads and integrates well with the rest of the AWS ecosystem.

 Notably, AWS Glue is serverless, which means that Amazon automatically provisions a server for users and shuts it down when the workload is complete.
 AWS Glue also includes features such as job scheduling and “developer endpoints” for testing AWS Glue scripts, improving the tool’s ease of use.